 How to Festival

 The best way to enjoy the festival is by buying a pass.
-You should do that soon, as they’re selling quickly.
+You should do that as soon as possible, as they sell quickly.
 There are several types of passes available.
 Each pass grants admission to films and events, but some events are exclusive to certain pass types.
 Also, some passes allow you to reserve tickets online earlier than others.
-Read about them and then buy them here.
-We recommend buying your pass by the end of January (although they’ll be on sale until Feb 21, while supplies last).
+We recommend buying your pass by the end of January (although they’ll be on sale until Feb 27, while supplies last).

 Keep up with the news.
 Every festival is different and things change quickly.
 We will let you know about changes regularly.
 Join our Facebook page or join our mailing list.
 Also, check the T/F homepage regularly for news updates, hype, and exclusive video.